JackSzwergold/Writing/memories/Raves and Erasure.md

 “Does he know *Erasure*’s a gay band!
 Maybe he’s gay?
 Big dumb Dave is gay!
 He’s gay!!!”
 Todd shouted once at a bar giggling all the while.
 Never mind that Todd was a closet case who liked to paint his nails black and randomly attempt—and sometimes succeed—at sexual assault every now and then; men and women, friends and strangers.

+But I digress… Pete and Dave liked to go to raves.
+Dave—the guy who liked *Erasure*—liked to go to raves and enjoy himself in the music and the scene.
+Pete tagged along, didn’t really like the music, and wasn’t really into the scene but did like one thing at raves: Grabbing random women dancing around in various states of inebriation and just outright molesting them.

 ***

 Anyway, back in the midwest Pete was a bully.
 And in New York City Pete was still a bully.